a03993/leetcode-roadmap/notes/169_majority_element.md

 - **Sort** is simple and intuitive, but time complexity is `O(n log n)` due to sorting.
 Therefore, **Boyer-Moore** is the preferred approach.
     - **Sort:**
-        - The majority element always occupies the middle position after sorting, regardless of the number of other distinct elements.
+        - **The majority element always occupies the middle position** after sorting, regardless of other elements.

     - **Boyer-Moore:**
-        - Whenever `count` drops to 0, the previous candidate has been "balanced out" by other elements.
+        - Whenever `count` drops to 0, the previous candidate has been **balanced out** by other elements.
-        - Since the majority element appears more than n/2 times, it will remain as the candidate through all cancellations.
-        - Therefore, the final `candidate` after traversal is guaranteed to be the majority element.
+        - Since the majority element appears more than n/2 times, the final `candidate` after traversal is guaranteed to be the majority element.